learn

 Long, narrow and very deep (70−140m) U-shaped basins with steep sides or cliffs.
 The basin is subtidal with only small intertidal areas in the headwaters.
 Both river and tidal inputs are small proportions of the total basin volume.
 These systems are estuaries.

-Examples: Milford Sound (Southland)
+Example: Milford Sound (Southland).

 Coastal embayment